Public sector ethics: Government ethics

 Government ethics constitutes the application of ethical rules to government.
 It is that part of practical jurisprudence, or the philosophy of law, that governs the operation of government and its relationship with the people that it governs.
 It covers issues of honesty and transparency in government, dealing with matters such as bribery, political corruption, police corruption, legislative ethics, regulatory ethics, conflict of interest, avoiding the appearance of impropriety, open government, and legal ethics.

 The US office of government ethics was initiated by the Ethics in Government Act of 1978 to provide overall leadership and policy direction for an ethics program in the Executive branch of government.
 This same picture is mirrored, albeit in a patchy way, across US state administrations.
 Altogether the US model of Public sector ethics has become highly regulated and, some would say, cumbersome.

 Government officials serve the people, managing the resources of others.
 Along with this stewardship, there is an expectation from the public that in conducting daily activities, the officials will practice fairness and equality.
 They are also expected to maintain openness in their workings to ensure that they are operating within the public's perception of what is "right."
 This concept of ethics, a branch of philosophy which seeks to address morality, is not a relatively new idea within government.
 Niccolò Machiavelli wrote The Prince, which serves as a manual to illustrate what a monarchy should do to maintain power.
 This treatise is often viewed as a tool of how a public official should not act in modern society, as it is an enumeration of the specific steps one should take to maintain control and power.
 This idea of control and power conflicts with the underlying principle of being a steward to the general public.
 As such, this treatise is a springboard for ethical issues in modern-day times.

-Paul Douglas, a former United States Senator from Illinois, argues that while many may secretly follow Machiavelli in their heart, most do not.
+Paul Douglas, a mid-20th century United States Senator from Illinois, argues that while many may secretly follow Machiavelli in their heart, most do not.
 “Instead, most men want a life of integrity and goodwill in which public officials are stewards rather than masters and treat their jobs as a means of helping people rather than dominating them”.
 Douglas further argues why ethical practices are needed.
 “Our government is now so huge and affects our lives so directly that we cannot be content with merely a moderately decent level of behavior on the part of our public officials.
 For even a small percentage of misbehavior on the part of these officials can do a vast amount of harm”.